MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-458-unable-add-lookup-activity-office-activity.md

 ## Symptoms

-Office 365 activity hangs indefinitely when output of Lookup activity is added as a dynamic content to the body of Office 365 activity
+Office 365 activity hangs indefinitely when output of Lookup activity is added as a dynamic content to the body object of Office 365

 ## Solutions and workarounds

-Wrap the output of the lookup activity into a string, For Example @string(activity('Lookup1').output.firstRow)
+Wrap the output of the lookup activity in a string, for example @string(activity('Lookup1').output.firstRow).

 ## Next steps